Lar, Jammu and Kashmir

-Lar is a town and council district in the Ganderbal district of central Kashmir, in Jammu and Kashmir, India.
+Lar is a town and council district in the Ganderbal district of central Kashmir, in Jammu and Kashmir, India in the disputed Kashmir region.
 It is a relatively newly established tehsil, carved out of the Ganderbal tehsil.
 It is situated 25 km from the heart of the summer capital, Srinagar, on National Highway (NH 1D) between the foothills of the Himalayan mountains in the north and the picturesque Zabarwan Hills in the south.
 The Sind River, a major tributary to the Jehlum River flows through Lar.
 The famous Manasbal Lake lies a few kilometres away from the town centre.